-Once you have decided it's time to get out of debt, one of the first steps you need to take to achieve that goal is set up a debt payment plan.
+Once you've decided it's time to get out of debt, one of the first steps you need to take is setting up a debt payment plan.

-Follow these 6 easy steps to set up a debt repayment plan.
+Follow these six easy steps to set up a debt repayment plan.

-This list should also include all of your debt: from credit cards and personal loans to student loans, even your mortgage.
-If you owe money to family and friends you should also include it on your list.
+Before you can come up with a strategy, you need to be able to see all your debts in one place.
+Your list should include the minimum payment amount, the interest rate, and how much you owe total.
+This list should also include all of your debt, from credit cards and personal loans to student loans, even your mortgage.
+If you owe money to family and friends, you should also include it on your list.

 2. Rank Your Debts

 Next, you should rank your debts in the order you want to pay them off.
 Some experts recommend going from the smallest amount to the largest since this helps get the momentum going.
 Others recommend listing the debts from the highest to the lowest interest rate since this will save you the most money.
 Consumer debt, such as credit cards, will have a significantly higher interest rate, so it's always best to start there.
 Debt reduction software can help you rank your debt and come up with a strategy for paying it off.

 Beyond that, the order you choose is up to you; the important thing is to stick to the list once you make it.